Skip to main content

 If students have been assigned the book before, you’ll see the progress they’ve made, and be able to assign them a further read.

 If they are part way through, assigning them the text again will end their current read-through (you will see a warning message when assigning the text).
+Progress on previous read-throughs will still be visible to you and the student.

 Monitoring progress